Best Known For

 Her parents—Hank Harrison, an associate of the Grateful Dead and Linda Carroll, a therapist—divorced when she was only 5 years old.
 Raised by her mother, Love lived in a commune for several years.
 She then spent time in a reform school in her early teens for shoplifting and became a stripper at the age of 16, according to an article in Stella magazine.
 While living in Oregon, she befriended Kat Bjelland.

 After a few attempts at college, Love spent a lot of time traveling the world, visiting places such as Japan, Ireland, and even Liverpool where she met a musician named Julian Cope and moved in with him, becoming a regular face at his gigs.
 She funded her travels with money she received from her grandmother and from working as a stripper.

 In addition to music, Love tried acting.
 She caught the attention of film director Alex Cox in 1986 who decided to cast her in a small role in Sid and Nancy.
 The film told the story of punk music's most famous star-crossed lovers, Sex Pistols bassist Sid Vicious and his lover Nancy Spungen, which starred Gary Oldman and Chloe Webb.
-Sid and Nancy wasn't a success but Love persisted with her acting career with another of Cox's ventures, Straight To Hell, the following year, but this was even more of a flop, going straight to DVD.
+Sid and Nancy wasn't a success but Love persisted with her acting career with another of Cox's ventures, Straight To Hell, the following year, but this was even more of a flop.

 profile name: Courtney Love profile occupation: